Python-SIP/sip/sphinx/annotations.rst

     See :ref:`ref-object-ownership` for more detail.

-.. function-annotation:: UsesVirtualErrorCode
+.. function-annotation:: VirtualErrorHandler

     .. versionadded:: 4.14

-    This boolean annotation specifies that the virtual method will use any code specified with the :directive:`%VirtualErrorCode` directive when a Python exception was raised when executing a Python reimplementation of the method.
-By default the ``PyErr_Print()`` function is called.
+    This name annotation specifies the name of a C/C++ function that is called when a Python re-implementation of the virtual C++ function raises a Python exception.
+If not specified then the handler specified by the class's :canno:`VirtualErrorHandler` annotation is used.
+The
+    :directive:`%DefaultVirtualErrorHandler` directive describes how the
+    handler is called.

-    .. seealso:: :fanno:`NoUsesVirtualErrorCode`, :directive:`%VirtualErrorCode`
+    .. seealso:: :fanno:`NoVirtualErrorHandler`, :canno:`VirtualErrorHandler`, :directive:`%VirtualErrorHandler`

 .. _ref-typedef-annos: